 Skip to main content

 Are you a low-income senior living in Canada?
 You may qualify for extra money to help you cover living expenses.
-Residents of Canada who receive a monthly Old Age Security (OAS) check may be eligible for an additional benefit.
+Residents of Canada who receive a monthly Old Age Security (OAS) cheque may qualify for an additional benefit.
 The Guaranteed Income Supplement (GIS) is a supplement to OAS that you may qualify for under the Old Age Security Act.

-The goal of the OAS and GIS is to provide a basic amount of income from the government.
-To prevent abuse of this benefit, there are several clawbacks designed to prevent seniors from accessing more benefits than allowed.
+The goal of OAS and GIS is to provide seniors with a basic amount of income from the government.
+To ensure the benefit gets to the people who need it the most there are several clawbacks in place designed to balance the distribution of funds.

 • Live in Canada

-• Have an annual income (or combined annual income for couples) lower than the maximum annual threshold
+• Have annual income (or combined annual income for couples) below the applicable threshold

 Your GIS eligibility is reviewed annually using the income information from your Federal Income Tax and Benefit return.
 Based on your income, your benefit will automatically renew if you still qualify.

-If you already receive the GIS benefit, you’ll get a letter in the mail with either of the following notices:
+If you already receive the GIS benefit, you'll get a letter in the mail each July to let you know whether:

-• Your benefit has been renewed or stopped
+• Your benefit has either been renewed (including the new amount) or stopped

-• You need to provide additional information in order to qualify for a benefit
+• You need to provide additional information to continue receiving the benefit

-If you’re a non-sponsored immigrant, you may be eligible for the GIS based on whether you receive the OAS or not.
+If you're a non-sponsored immigrant, you may be eligible for GIS depending on whether you receive OAS.
 Sponsored immigrants may also be eligible provided they meet certain criteria.

-Below are the maximum monthly payment amounts and maximum annual income to receive the GIS for April to June 2025, according to the Government of Canada:
+Below are the maximum monthly payment amounts and the annual income limits to receive the GIS for April to June 2026, according to the Government of Canada:

 Your situation